 The Supreme Court of Florida provides free stepparent adoption forms.
 The forms can often be obtained from your local county clerk’s office.

 Some people use the forms successfully to complete a stepparent adoption on their own.
-However, some families run into issues with the court procedure and have difficulty successfully completing the process.
+However, other times families run into issues with the court procedure and have difficulty successfully completing the process.
 People looking to finish the stepparent adoption process themselves should review the forms and see if it’s a do-it-yourself project they can undertake without the help of an experienced attorney.

 If your family situation is anything other than a basic stepparent adoption, then you may find it difficult to complete the adoption using the standard court forms.